voiceflow/rcjs-examples/hamburger-order-jQuery/README.md

 When the button says "Start", you can click it to begin a conversation session.
 You are allowed to type any user input before you hit Start, but that input will be ignored for the initial interaction.

-The input value will be sent to the chatbot (the `RuntimeClient` instance), which in turn, makes a request to a Voiceflow runtime server.
+The input value will be sent to the chatbot (the `RuntimeClient` instance created by the `RuntimeClientFactory`), which in turn, makes a request to a Voiceflow runtime server.
 When a response is received, each trace will be displayed as a list item, as shown below:

 <img width="308" alt="Screen Shot 2021-02-17 at 9 58 53 AM" src="https://user-images.githubusercontent.com/32404412/108235150-926f0a00-7113-11eb-883a-642e2edd4d4a.png">